-Student support is a central component of the social work programme and is available from within the Academic Unit of Applied Professional Studies, the Institute of Health and Society and from the wider University.
-Examples of wider University support are Student Services and the Disability and Dyslexia Service
+Student support is a central component of the social work programme and is available from within the Department of Social Work and the Community, the School of Allied Health & Community and from the wider University.
+Examples of wider University support are Student Services and the Disability and Dyslexia Services.